manzabi/jenkins-use-case/PITCHME.md

-## Deploy a SpringBoot app to GKE using Jenkins
+## Deploy a SpringBoot app to GKE using Jenkins Pipelines
 ---
 @title[Tech Stack Description]